-- At the time of approval of a new ECF arrangement that involves blended financial assistance from a GRA arrangement, each scheduled disbursement should generally involve both ECF and GRA resources.
-For members that do not have outstanding GRA credit at the time of approval of the arrangements, a minimum of 25 percent of quota should be made available for the first purchase under the GRA arrangement at the time of the approval of the arrangements.
-Subject to the above rules, the shares of ECF and GRA financing at each disbursement can be determined individually and do not have to remain constant across disbursements. - In exceptional circumstances when the balance of payments needs are very large (for instance in case of very large shocks, large needs related to arrangements immediately following arrears clearance, repurchases of GRA emergency assistance), access to the concessional resources under blended financial assistance could exceed the normal ceiling of 50 percent of quota, and reach the annual access limit of 100 percent of quota or possibly the exceptional annual access limit of 150 percent of quota if the criteria for exceptional concessional access are met (including that the country does not meet the income or market access criteria for blending, see above).
+- Access to the concessional (ECF) component of blended financial assistance is normally half of total access, with access to concessional resources capped at the norm applicable to unblended arrangements (see above).
+All access above the norm would be met by GRA financing. - At the time of approval of a new ECF arrangement that involves blended financial assistance from a GRA arrangement, each scheduled disbursement should generally involve both ECF and GRA resources.
+For GRA resources phasing and PCs would only apply to purchases above the first credit tranche.
+However, the shares of ECF and GRA financing at each disbursement can be determined individually and do not have to remain constant across disbursements. - In exceptional circumstances when the balance of payments needs are very large (for instance in case of very large shocks, large needs related to arrangements immediately following arrears clearance, repurchases of GRA emergency assistance), access to the concessional resources under blended financial assistance could reach the annual access limit of 100 percent of quota or possibly the exceptional annual access limit of 150 percent of quota if the criteria for exceptional concessional access are met (including that the country does not meet the income or market access criteria for blending, see above).